automl/auto-sklearn/source/extending.rst

 wrapper class and make it known to auto-sklearn.
 This manual will walk you through the process.

 Writing a component
 ===================

 Depending on the purpose, the component has to be a subclass of one of the following base classes:

-* classification: :class:`autosklearn.pipeline.components.classification.AutoSklearnClassificationAlgorithm`
+* classification: :class:`autosklearn.pipeline.components.base.AutoSklearnClassificationAlgorithm`
-* regression: :class:`autosklearn.pipeline.components.regression.AutoSklearnRegressionAlgorithm`
+* regression: :class:`autosklearn.pipeline.components.base.AutoSklearnRegressionAlgorithm`
-* proprocessing: :class:`autosklearn.pipeline.components.feature_preprocessing.AutoSklearnPreprocessingAlgorithm`
+* proprocessing: :class:`autosklearn.pipeline.components.base.AutoSklearnPreprocessingAlgorithm`

 In general, these classes are wrappers around existing machine learning models and only add the functionality auto-sklearn needs.
 Of course you can